 TAC Accessibility Grant

-Additional funding for projects to go towards accessibility costs for artists.
+Additional funding for project grants to go towards accessibility costs for artists

 How It Works